Places Visited: Tashkent, Khiva, Bukhara, Samarkand, Tashkent

-In the afternoon, your guide will accompany you on visits to local craft workshops, among them Bukhara’s famous puppet centre.
+In the afternoon, your guide will accompany you to local craft workshops, among them Bukhara’s famous puppet centre.

 On the morning of your second day in Bukhara, we visit to the Ark fortress, at the northwest side of the old walled town, followed by the iconic Chor Minor Madrassa.
 In the afternoon you’ll be free to explore and shop at your own pace, with or without your guide, as required.

 The Ark citadel is a more implacable and functional edifice than the nearby Poi-i-Kalan, its sloping walls enclosing the labyrinthine palace where the British emissaries, Stoddart and Conolly, met with untimely deaths in 1842 at the hands of the redoubtable Khan of Bukhara.
 Most of what stands today is a modern reconstruction.
 The last ruler, Alim Khan, ordered the building be blown up rather than allow it to fall into the hands of the Bolsheviks in 1920.